 - Relief for company directors from personal liability otherwise associated with their company trading whilst insolvent pursuant to section 588G of the Corporations Act 2001 (Cth) (CA), provided the company incurs the debts in the “ordinary course of business”.
 Cases where the company is trading whilst insolvent due to dishonest and fraudulent conduct by company directors are still, of course, subject to civil and criminal penalties.

 (collectively, the Temporary Measures).

 The Federal Government has released the following updates relevant to the COVID-19 pandemic:

-- On 23 July 2020, an Economic and Fiscal Update was provided on the state of the Australian economy and the impact of the COVID-19 pandemic.
+- On 23 July 2020, an Economic and Fiscal Update was provided on the state of the Australian economy and the impact of the COVID-19 pandemic; and

-Unless an extension is announced, creditors and those experiencing financial distress should note that as at the date of publication, the Temporary Measures are scheduled to end on 24 September 2020.
-Once the Temporary Measures end, directors may once again be held personally liable for debts incurred by the company in circumstances where the director has failed to prevent the company from trading whilst insolvent as defined by section 588G(2) of the CA (Insolvent Trading).
+Although extended for the time being, once the Temporary Measures end, directors may once again be held personally liable for debts incurred by the company in circumstances where the director has failed to prevent the company from trading whilst insolvent as defined by section 588G(2) of the CA (Insolvent Trading).